Maritime Law Attorneys / Practice / Cruise Ship Strict Liability Law

 After all, the same types of injuries that take place on land can happen on a cruise liner or organized shore excursion.
-Below, co drafter of the Cruise Ship Safety Act, Los Angeles Cruise ship accident lawyer, Michael Ehline explains the law for laymen, journalists and others.
+Below, co-drafter of the Cruise Ship Safety Act, Los Angeles Cruise ship accident lawyer, Michael Ehline, explains the law for laymen, journalists, and others.

-Circumstances beyond one’s control could result in an:
+Circumstances beyond one’s control could result in:

 Also, many passengers find themselves facing lacerations.
 For example, a heavy hatch slamming your fingers or head could cause numerous ailments or missing digits.